What the Iron Throne reveals about the hidden history of user-friendly design

 Today, ease of use has become a core attribute we expect from a “premium” experience.
 People will pay more for products and services (like Apple’s) that serve our needs and reinforce our sense of privilege and comfort, even at the expense of others (as in the case of Uber drivers).

-From First Class Thrones To La-Z-Boys
+From First-Class Thrones To La-Z-Boys

 The best analogy for a modern-day throne might be the increasingly mammoth, flatbed seats on international flights.
 Few experiences today reinforce a stronger sense of privilege (or the lack thereof) than the ritual of parading through first class on your way to the increasingly cramped seats in steerage.
 In fact, the design of economy seats has more in common with medieval thrones–forcing occupants into a stiff, upright posture for long periods of time–than the technological and design marvels up in first class.

-Airline seating has been touched by many leading industrial designers, including Walter Dorwin Teague in the 1940s, Henry Dreyfuss in the 1950s (the first to consider them appliances, not furniture) and Hartmut Esslinger, who worked with Lufthansa in the 1990s.
+Airline seating has been touched by many leading industrial designers, including Walter Dorwin Teague in the 1940s, Henry Dreyfuss in the 1950s (the first to consider them appliances, not furniture), and Hartmut Esslinger, who worked with Lufthansa in the 1990s.

 But the design of modern, adjustable airplane seats has a heritage that stretches back long before the rise of industrial design in the early 20th century.
-Adjustable mechanical seating was originally developed to support the disabled, but in the 16th century it was also adopted by aging monarchs like Queens Elizabeth and King Philip II of Spain.
+Adjustable mechanical seating was originally developed to support the disabled, but in the 16th century it was also adopted by aging monarchs like Queen Elizabeth and King Philip II of Spain.
 King Philip had an invalid’s adjustable armchair constructed specifically for his comfort, with quilted padding, a footrest, and ratchet bars with teeth to adjust his posture from upright to fully reclining.
 This is the sort of throne that Robert Baratheon might have commissioned had he survived that fateful boar hunt in the first season.

 These mechanical innovations made it into mass production during the industrial revolution to boost worker productivity.
-The best known manufacturer marketed its products under the appropriately named “Do/More Health Chair.”
+The best-known manufacturer marketed its products under the appropriately named “Do/More Health Chair.”
 Out of these inventions emerged arguably the most profitable piece of furniture in history, the La-Z-Boy recliner.
-Introduced in 1961, the Reclina-Rocker combined the most popular forms of motion-adjusted comfort with a fluid mechanism covered by forty separate patents.
+Introduced in 1961, the Reclina-Rocker combined the most popular forms of motion-adjusted comfort with a fluid mechanism covered by 40 separate patents.
 The La-Z-Boy recliner quickly became the ultimate symbol of domestic comfort, success, and privilege for the stereotypical middle-class American male breadwinner.
 At its height, La-Z-Boy recliners were said to be in more than 25% of U.S. households and offered in 50,000 combinations of style and fabric.

 The unlikely explosion of mechanical seating carries a hallmark of user-friendly design: Some of the most successful and innovative products emerge not from focusing on average people, but by designing for specialized needs (not unlike Bran Stark’s).
 We only need to look to Pellegrino Turri and the typewriter, Alexander Graham Bell with the telephone, and Vint Cerf and email for inventions that started with the needs of the disabled in mind but eventually helped all of us.
 Or consider the now-ubiquitous Aeron chair, the closest thing to a modern throne in the contemporary workplace.
 The Aeron didn’t emerge from a study on workplace comfort and usability.
 Rather, it originated from a research project into breathable mesh structures that would prevent bedsores among the elderly.